flagd Providers

 Stream Reconnection

-When disconnected, if the number of reconnect attempts is less than retryGraceAttempts
+When disconnected, if the time since disconnection is less than retryGracePeriod

 , the provider emits STALE